frirsta/blog_frontend/README.md

 - Occasionally, the dropdown menu in the navigation bar may not close on mobile when switching between pages.
 This issue is actively being worked on and will be resolved in future updates.

 # Deployment

+## Deploying to Heroku

+This project is deployed to Heroku.
+To deploy it, follow these steps:

+1. Create a new app on the [Heroku Dashboard](https://heroku.com/).

+2. Connect the app to the frontend GitHub repository.

+3. Deploy the app.

 ## Live Link